Oklahoma's Murray beats Alabama's Tagovailoa for Heisman

 "Kyler's journey, in particular, it's kind of the stuff of legends," Riley said.
 "But with all the high points there's been a lot of tough moments."

-At Oklahoma, the plan was sit the 2016 season to fulfil NCAA transfer rules and then step in for Mayfield in 2016.
+At Oklahoma, the plan was to sit out the 2016 season to fulfil NCAA transfer rules and then step in for Mayfield in 2017.
 But Mayfield was granted an extra year of eligibility and returned for 2017, relegating Murray to backing up the best quarterback in the country.

 This season, as the focal point of Riley's creative offense, Murray developed into the dominant player he had seemed destined to become while at Allen.